-This unique 1-year generic programme combines professional vocational training & academic learning.
+This unique one-year generic programme combines professional vocational training and academic learning.
 It is developed for potential students who may have taken time away from study or taken a career break and feel they need to develop their confidence and skills in order to return to education.
-It is also designed for those wish to feel they are unable to commit to a 3-year degree or 2-year diploma programme with the opportunity to undertake a short programme at University.
+It is also designed for those wish to feel they are unable to commit to a three-year degree or two-year diploma programme with the opportunity to undertake a short programme at University.

 Speak Welsh?
 40 credits of this course are available through the medium of Welsh.